AltspaceVR/AltspaceSDK/README.md

 To create an Altspace Web App:

+1. Clone/download this repo and create your app HTML file.
-1. Load one or more OBJ/MTL models using the [AltOBJMTLLoader]
+2. Load one or more OBJ/MTL models using the [AltOBJMTLLoader]
-2. Render your scene using the [AltRender] in your animate loop.
+3. Render your scene using the [AltRender] in your animate loop.
-3. Implement your animations and app logic using [Three.js]
+4. Implement your animations and app logic using [Three.js]
-4. Add Altspace user interaction to your app
+5. Add Altspace user interaction to your app
 	* Add event handlers to objects with [CursorEvents]
 	* Add pre-defined interactive behavior with [CursorEffects]
-5. Add muti-player networking with [FirebaseSync]
+6. Add muti-player networking with [FirebaseSync]

 The above steps are explained in more detail in the Getting Started section below, but first a brief overview of what types of 3D web apps are currently supported.